quantidexyz/levr-sdk/docs/getting-started.md

 ### Time-Weighted Voting

 Voting power = Staked amount × Time staked.

-Unstaking resets the timer.
+**Partial unstakes** reduce your voting power proportionally - if you unstake 30% of your tokens, your time accumulation is reduced by 30%. **Full unstakes** reset the timer to 0.

+**Example:** 1000 tokens staked for 100 days → Unstake 300 (30%) → 700 tokens with 70 days of time accumulation

+This system prevents gaming while being fair to users who need to withdraw portions of their stake.

 ## Next Steps